What Is a Wisdom Tooth Extraction?

 What to Expect — Before the Procedure

-If you’re not keen on needles, then general anesthesia might be more suited to you because you inhale medication rather than have it administered intravenously.
+If you’re not keen on needles, then general anaesthesia might be more suited to you because you inhale medication rather than have it administered intravenously.
 Much like sedation, you will be asleep throughout the procedure and your medication intake, breathing, body temperature, heart rate and blood pressure are all monitored by the surgical team.

 What to Expect — During the Procedure